myscren/deeptimeML/README.md

 Data source -- we compiled the up-to-date global mafic igneous composition data directly from EarthChem data repository (http://portal.earthchem.org/) which includes PetDB, GEOROC, NAVDAT, and USGS database simultaneously.

 MCbg.m -- Calculating the time series of global mean mafic geochemistry composition using the weighted bootstrap sampling method of Keller and Schoene (2012).
+We have added some data filtering processes in this code, including outlier filtering, RAR-based filtering and others.
+Please update the mcstask.m when using the StatisticsGeochemistry-master toolboox.

 ClusterA.py -- Calculating the correlation matrix of results from mafic igneous geochemical big data for 44 elements.